 This course surveys the history of Native Americans from precontact to the present.
 The course will begin with an examination of the diverse cultures of Native America prior to European contact and will conclude with an examination of contemporary issues and experiences.
 The course will give particular attention to the historical experiences of Native Americans with the United States and the historical evolution of federal Indian policy.

 HIS 351 American Foreign Policy

 This course examines the history of U.S. foreign affairs since World War II and the institutions, political forces and emerging issues shaping current foreign policy.
 Particular emphasis will be placed on the foreign policy record of recent presidents, the politics of foreign affairs and emerging international rivals.

 HIS 355 The U.S. Constitution

 HIS 381 The Civil War

-This course will focus on the origins and causes of the Civil War, the course of the war itself, and the legacy that the Civil War holds for us, as Americans, as we enter the twenty-first century.
+This course will focus on the origins and causes of the Civil War, the course of the war itself and the legacy that the Civil War holds for us, as Americans, as we enter the 21st century.